 There’s an easy solution for Riot.
 Next time you release a genderless champion — a water elemental, for example — make it a lady water elemental, give it lady voicing, and for the love of god don’t give it breasts because it is a water elemental and why does it need to suckle young like a mammal?

 Even cooler (Riot, you can hire me for this champion), why not make a cool Void champion that has two heads, is genderless, and speaks with two voices (one male, one female).
 Sometimes, you can have them talk separately, but you can also have them talk together for a cool blended effect!
 Call it Kor’Nath, the Progenitor of the Void.
 Ok, but that’s all you get for free!
 (No really, I even have a kit written up for them.
-You know how to reach me; I’m already working for you!)
+You know how to reach me!)

 The second area in which female skins vary wildly from male skins is in the amount of skin per skin.
 For now, we’ll only be looking at humanoid champions.
 The cute champions are almost entirely clothed all the time, so we can exclude them, and the monstrous champions don’t need clothing because they’re…monstrous.